anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_events_attestation.md

 If vote extensions are supported, it is also checked that each vote extension came from the previous round, requiring validators to sign over the Namada block height with their vote extension.
+Signing over the block height also acts as a replay protection mechanism.

-Furthermore, the vote extensions included by the block proposer should have at least 2 / 3 of the total voting power of the previous round backing it.
-Otherwise the block proposer would not have passed the `FinalizeBlock` phase of the last round.
+Furthermore, the vote extensions included by the block proposer should have a quorum of the total voting power of the epoch of the block height behind it.
+Otherwise the block proposer would not have passed the `FinalizeBlock` phase of the last round of the last block.

 These checks are to prevent censorship of events from validators by the block proposer.
 If vote extensions are not